GeneRegulationi3S/APAtizer/README.md

 <img src="https://github.com/user-attachments/assets/fb456ca4-df65-4447-ab7f-90d3d75e3038" alt="venn_case1">

-For the Venn diagram intersections, the user can provide up to 5 gene lists obtained in the previous steps to execute the analysis.
+For the Venn diagram intersections, the user can provide from 2 up to 5 gene lists obtained in the previous steps to execute the analysis.
 In the output section, the Venn diagram is displayed and can be downloaded in the tab *Venn Diagram*.
 Next, the user can obtain and download a list of the common genes between all the gene lists provided in the intersection.

 ## APA CORRELATION ANALYSIS interface
 <img src="https://github.com/user-attachments/assets/a0fb1bc1-0d66-44ff-8ae5-4435d9b037ce" alt="apa_corr_case1">